 “The present meta-analysis provides evidence that GH addition increases the probability of clinical pregnancy and live birth in poor responders undergoing ovarian stimulation with GnRH analogues and gonadotrophins for IVF…”

-Previously in a study (2) on 20 women who had responded poorly to ovarian hyper-stimulation, 24 IU (intramuscular injection) of growth hormone was given on alternate days alongside gonadotrophin stimulation which was demonstrated to benefit women who had previously had poor response.
+Previously in a 1991 study (3) on 20 women who had responded poorly to ovarian hyper-stimulation, 24 IU (intramuscular injection) of growth hormone was given on alternate days alongside gonadotrophin stimulation which was demonstrated to benefit women who had previously had poor response.

 “...in a subgroup of patients who respond sub-optimally to standard ovarian stimulation regimens for IVF-ET and who have ultrasound-diagnosed polycystic ovaries, systemic growth hormone is an effective adjunctive therapy.”

-Another similar study (4) on poor responders who received co-treatment with growth hormone with ovarian hyper-stimulation found that:
+A very early study (5) from 1985 on poor responders who received co-treatment with growth hormone with ovarian hyper-stimulation similarly found:

-“...the GH cycles had better performance in terms of the number of oocytes fertilized and the pregnancy rate.”
+“...the GH (growth hormone) cycles had better performance in terms of the number of oocytes fertilized and the pregnancy rate.”

-Different studies have used varying amounts of growth hormone but many such studies concur that co-treatment with growth hormone can give you better odds of succeeding, especially if your prognosis is poor.
+Different studies have used varying amounts of growth hormone but many such studies concur that co-treatment with growth hormone may give women a better chance of succeeding, especially if ovarian reserve is poor.